googleapis/google-cloud-python/packages/google-cloud-logging/docs/stdlib-usage.rst

 ==================================

 The Python logging handler can use different transports.
-The default is :class:`google.cloud.logging.handlers.BackgroundThreadTransport`.
+The default is :class:`google.cloud.logging_v2.handlers.BackgroundThreadTransport`.

- 1. :class:`google.cloud.logging.handlers.BackgroundThreadTransport` this is the default.
+ 1. :class:`google.cloud.logging_V2.handlers.BackgroundThreadTransport` this is the default.
 It writes entries on a background :class:`python.threading.Thread`.

- 1. :class:`google.cloud.logging.handlers.SyncTransport` this handler does a direct API call on each logging statement to write the entry.
+ 1. :class:`google.cloud.logging_V2.handlers.SyncTransport` this handler does a direct API call on each logging statement to write the entry.